-Housing is available at Cedar Point, but you must supply your own toiletries and linens (sheets, pillows, towels).
-Faculty housing units are \$140 for two nights.
+Housing is available at Cedar Point, but you must supply your own toiletries and linens (sheets, blankets, pillows, towels).
+Faculty housing units are \$160 for two nights.
 Rooms include a private or semi-private bath and are air conditioned.
-Most have twin beds, but a few have a fullsize bed.
+Most have twin beds, but a few have a full-size bed.
 Student units house 4 individuals per cabin and everyone shares a central wash facility.
 The rate for student housing is \$75 for two nights.
-Cedar Point housing costs include all meals breakfast (starting at 7:00) on Friday and Saturday), lunch on Friday, and the Friday night banquet.
+Cedar Point housing costs include all meals- breakfast (starting at 7:00) on Friday and Saturday), lunch on Friday, and the Friday night banquet.
 Alternatively, hotels are available in Ogallala and include Days Inn, Quality Inn, Rodeway Inn, Holiday Inn Express, Super 8, and Travel Lodge.
 Rates vary from \$75-\$130 per night.
 For those staying in Ogallala, but eating at Cedar Point, there will be an extra charge of \$25 for meals.
+Questions about CPBS should be addressed to cpbs@unl.edu.